TRossen89/SYS4SemGruppeF/Log.md

 - Given I am on a user's profile page
 - when I press 'See comments/reviews'
 - then a new page with a list of comments appears
----
----

-### US 8
-- As a (logged in) user
-- I want to be able to post something (picture with text... etc)
-- so that I can share my thoughts or achievements on the website to the public

----
-### AC 8
-- Given that I am on the post page
-- When I have added a photo, video and/or text and pressed post
-- Then the post will be uploaded and be public to all those on the feed
----
----

-### US 9
-- As a (logged in) user
-- I want to be able to create a group
-- so that I can gather likeminded people or discuss about a topic of interest with people within the same field

----
-### AC 9
-- Given that I am on the create group page
-- When I filled out the required information for the creation of the group and pressed the create button
-- Then a group will be created

-- Given that I am creating a group
-- When I selected the friends I want to add and press accept
-- Then the selected friends will be added to the group upon it's creation
----
----

-### US 10
-- As a (logged in) user
-- I want to be able to add friend(s)
-- so that I can add people I enjoy communicating with or work well together with as friends on the website

----
-### AC 10
-- Given that I am on a persons profile page
-- When I press on the add friend button on the profile
-- Then a friend request will be recieved by the relevant person

-- Given that I have sent a friend request
-- When the relevant person has accepted the friend request
-- Then the person and I have added each other as friends

 ___
 ___